 So is it Worth Taking Your Kids to Venice?

 Firstly I will start with what he told us he enjoyed the most.
 One was our ride on a Gondola.
 The second was feeding the pigeons at St Mark’s square.
-Yes you can feed pigeons anywhere if you so desire, or not, but nothing can beat this backdrop!
+Yes, you can feed pigeons anywhere if you so desire, or not, but nothing can beat this backdrop!

 The trouble with Venice as a romantic couple is that you feel pressured.
 Expectations are set too high of each other.
-With your kids in tow that pressure is gone and you can just relax and soak Venice up for the true adventure it should be.
-I noticed a lot of stressed out couples while we were there!
+With your kids in tow that pressure is gone and you can just relax and soak Venice up for the true adventure, it should be.
+I noticed a lot of stressed-out couples while we were there!

 Kids are also more likely to notice things that you don’t.
 This happened to us many times while we were there.
 Maybe it’s because they see things at a different height but he was often pointing out things that we’d missed.
 Just look at what he spotted outside Doge’s Palace.
 We were about to walk past it without even glimpsing this amazing statue on the wall.
 He was very insistent that we took photos of him by his discovery.

 They will also be the centre of almost everyone’s attention.
-The Italian birth rate is low and because there’s hardly any children wandering the pathways of Venice you can guarantee your child will get more attention than they’ve ever had.
+The Italian birth rate is low and because there are hardly any children wandering the pathways of Venice you can guarantee your child will get more attention than they’ve ever had.
 He was pretty popular on our holiday to Gran Canaria but that was nothing compared to Venice.
 The Chinese and Japanese tourists were also very taken with him and every single restaurant waiter sought his attention.

 A major bonus for us was skipping the massive queue upon arrival at Treviso airport.
 It was huge and not moving at all.
 Then from nowhere a customs officer came and ushered us and the only other family in the queue past many disgruntled couples down to the front of the queue.
 Bonus!